cafarnfield/GamePlan/docs/features/password-reset-system.md

-# Password Reset System Implementation
+# Password Reset System

+The GamePlan application includes a comprehensive password reset system that allows users to securely reset their passwords via email, following security best practices and providing a user-friendly experience.

 ## Overview

-The GamePlan application now includes a comprehensive password reset system that allows users to securely reset their passwords via email.
-This system follows security best practices and provides a user-friendly experience.
+The password reset system provides a secure, user-friendly way for users to reset their passwords when they forget them.
+The system includes email integration, secure token management, and comprehensive security features.

 ## Features